 Scale Video Enable or disable the Scale Video function.
-For details on Scale Video, see Scale Video (on page 151).
+For details on Scale Video, see Scale Video (on page 154).

-Positioning Determines where the Access Client shows up on the Positioning screen: Automatic: The positioning of the Client is not restricted.
+Positioning Determines where the Access Client shows up on the screen: Automatic: The positioning of the Client is not restricted.
 For example, the first Client that appears may align with the top-left corner of the screen, but the second Client may align with the bottom-right corner of the screen.
-Left Upper Corner Right Upper Corner Note: For dual or multi-KVM targets, if more than two windows are involved, all windows will be launched in the Left Upper Corner.
-Window Show or hide the window decorations.
-Decorations For details on window decorations, see Show Window Decorations (on page 152).
+Left Upper Corner Right Upper Corner Note: For dual or multi-KVM targets, all windows will be launched in the Left Upper Corner.
+Window Decorations Show or hide the window decorations.
+For details on window decorations, see Show Window Decorations (on page 155).
 Show Tool Bar Show or hide the client tool bar.
-Start in Full- Screen Mode Enable or disable full-screen mode for KVM and M-KVM, VNC, RDP and ESXi sessions.
-Start in Single Enable or disable starting in single mouse mode.
-Mouse Cursor Mode Note: When this setting is enabled, you must click into the KVM window to locate the mouse when you begin the session.
-For details on this mouse mode, see Single Mouse Cursor (on page 125).
-For details on how this works with dual monitor targets, see Single Mouse Mode for Dual Monitor Targets (on page 166).
-Synchronize mouse after Enable or disable synchronize mouse after connecting. connecting If enabled the mouse is automatically synced on connecting to M-KVM targets if the mouse mode is set to Automatic or Standard Note: When entering Single Mouse Mode via the menu button, there is an option to "Synchronize Mouse after leaving Single Cursor mode", applicable to all KVM targets using Automatic or Standard mouse mode.
-Cursor Shape (in Select customized cursor shape.
-Double Cursor Mode) Default, Dot, Crosshair, Transparent iviouej Use the Transparent option to hide the mouse cursor.
+Start in Full- Screen Mode Enable or disable full-screen mode for KVM, M-KVM, VNC, RDP and ESXi sessions.
+Start in Single Mouse Cursor Mode Enable or disable starting in single mouse mode.
+Note: When this setting is enabled, you must click into the KVM window to locate the mouse when you begin the session.
+For details on this mouse mode, see Single Mouse Cursor (on page 128).
+For details on how this works with dual monitor targets, see Single Mouse Mode for Dual Monitor Targets (on page 169).
+Synchronize mouse after connecting Enable or disable synchronize mouse after connecting.
+If enabled the mouse is automatically synced on connecting to KVM and M-KVM targets if the mouse mode is set to Automatic or Standard Note: When entering Single Mouse Mode via the menu button, there is an option to "Synchronize Mouse after leaving Single Cursor mode", applicable to KVM and M-KVM targets using Automatic or Standard mouse mode.
+Auto Sense Video Settings Enable or disable auto sense video settings.
+If enabled, video autosense is run after connecting to KVM and M-KVM targets.

+Allow Input if focused only Enable or disable allow input if focused only.
+If enabled, mouse input only allowed on KVM, M- KVM and VNC targets where the client window is in focus.
+Cursor Shape (in Double Cursor Mode) Select customized cursor shape.
+Default, Dot, Crosshair, Transparent Use the Transparent option to hide the mouse cursor.
 Disable Banner Messages Select to remove banner messages from KVM, M-KVM and VNC sessions.
 Resizing Behavior Select resize preference for RDP sessions: • Fixed size, Dynamic Resolution Change, Scale Transmission Quality Select preferred transmission quality for RDP sessions: Best Quality (Slowest), Medium, Fastest (Lowest Quality) Preferred Resolution Select preferred resolution for RDP sessions.
 Display as Multi- Monitor Target Select multi-monitor preferences for RDP sessions: Disabled, Use 2 monitors, Use 3 monitors, Use all monitors.
 Desktop Scaling Select a desktop scaling percentage for RDP sessions.